Saul666/DataScienceAssignment3/REPORT_IDAN.md

 The MLP uses only 321 trainable parameters and trains in ~2 seconds (20 epochs) compared to ~1 second for Gradient Boosting.
 While tree models offer easier direct feature importance inspection, the MLP adds almost zero compute overhead.
 The +0.0685 ROC-AUC gain and 3x recall boost fully justify the slight loss of tree-style interpretability.

 ### When DL
-I would deploy the PyTorch MLP for this task.
-The +0.0685 ROC-AUC lift and the 3x increase in detecting dissatisfied customers (33.1% recall vs 12.1%) directly impact customer retention and business value.
-Because the network contains only 321 parameters, CPU inference latency remains sub-millisecond, removing any operational performance penalty.
+I would use PyTorch MLP for this task.
+The +0.0685 ROC-AUC lift and the 3x increase in finding dissatisfied customers (33.1% recall vs 12.1%) is good for customer retention and business value.
+Because the network contains only 321 parameters, CPU inference latency remains small, removing any performance penalty.

 ### Monday morning
 In production, I would monitor feature drift on critical delivery metrics like `delay_days` (using Population Stability Index or KS-tests), output probability score distributions, and rolling test ROC-AUC scores.
 A model retrain would be triggered on a monthly schedule, or automatically if Population Stability Index exceeds 0.25 or rolling ROC-AUC drops below 0.70.